 Linda Jackson, Department Director

 Linda C. Jackson was initially appointed as the Director of the Virginia Department of Forensic Science by Governor McDonnell on February 25, 2013 to fulfill an unexpired term.
 She was re-appointed by Governor McAuliffe effective December 26, 2017 for a six-year term.

 Ms. Jackson has a B.S. degree in Chemistry from Wake Forest University and an M.S. in Chemistry from the University of North Carolina at Charlotte.
 She began her career with the Department in 1995 as a Controlled Substances Examiner and then was promoted to Mass Spectrometer Operator, Section Supervisor, Controlled Substances Section Chief and Chemistry Program Manager before assuming her current position.
 As Chemistry Program Manager, she managed all technical aspects of the Controlled Substances, Toxicology and Trace Evidence disciplines.

-Ms. Jackson currently serves on the American Society of Crime Laboratory Directors (ASCLD) Board of Directors.
-She is a member of the American Academy of Forensic Sciences (AAFS), the ASTM E-30 Committee on Forensic Science, and the Mid-Atlantic Association of Forensic Scientists (MAAFS).
-She served on the National Commission on Forensic Science and co-chaired the Subcommittee on Accreditation and Proficiency Testing from 2013 – 2017.
-She was a member of the international Scientific Working Group for Seized Drug Analysis (SWGDRUG) from its inception in 1997 until 2014 and served as the Vice Chair from 2013 – 2014.
-She served on the White House Subcommittee on Forensic Sciences Interagency Working Group on Standards, Practices and Protocols from 2009 – 2012.
+Ms. Jackson currently serves as Secretary for the Association of Crime Laboratory Directors (ASCLD) Board of Directors and is a member of the NIJ Forensic Laboratory Needs – Technology Working Group (FLN-TWG).
+She is a member of the American Academy of Forensic Sciences (AAFS), the international Scientific Working Group for Seized Drug Analysis (SWGDRUG), the ASTM E-30 Committee on Forensic Science, and the Mid-Atlantic Association of Forensic Scientists (MAAFS).
+She served on the National Commission on Forensic Science from 2013 – 2017 and the White House Subcommittee on Forensic Sciences Interagency Working Group on Standards, Practices and Protocols from 2009 – 2012.